The Lone Star Texas Topaz

 - Pick a hard stone that has a hardness number of 8 and above on the Moh Scale.

 - Choose lighter colors, as darker gemstone colors like blue tourmaline have lesser brilliance and it takes a lot of light to see the design.

 - We recommend picking a bigger size, the minimum of which should be 6-7 mm, as the design is easier to cut and is more visible.

 - We are open to commissions of the lone star cut on roughs of various gemstones.
 We suggest picking a harder stone as it tends to hold the cut better, although a softer stone can be given the lone star cut by expert cutters such as ours.

 For more collections of our wholesale blue topaz, visit our product section.

 ALL YOU NEED TO KNOW ABOUT THE LONE STAR TOPAZ

-Topaz as we all know comes in a number of vibrant colors with the golden orange yellow color or the imperial topaz being the most popular.
+Topaz as we all know comes in several vibrant colors with the golden orange-yellow color or the imperial topaz is the most popular.
 However, when it comes to the lone star cut, there is a different spectrum of colors of topaz that are considered valuable, as they reflect this intricate cut more brilliantly.

 - White topaz:

 The original color of topaz is white which is then treated to create the various shades of blue that are particular to the lone star cut.
 The largest gem topaz deposits are in Brazil and Russia, followed closely by Mexico and the USA.
 In fact, Texas, Colorado, and Utah hold some of the finest deposits of the stone, as is evident by the fact that an entire cut is named after the state of Texas!